 Clearly, reviews translate into sales.
 But they also do more.

 Reviews help consumers learn about specific products, and they also influence products’ rankings.
 A positive product review improves the ranking and a negative one decreases it.
 And, Amazon’s latest algorithm (A10) puts seller authority as one very important metric, as measured in great part by positive reviews.

 This is all wonderful.
-But because of the importance of reviews, amazon black hat SEO experts use under-handed methods to manipulate them.
-And, when fake or manipulated reviews enter the marketplace, ethical sellers are harmed, customers are mislead, and buyers are tricked into purchasing products they might not have otherwise.
+But because of the importance of reviews, Amazon black hat SEO experts use underhanded methods to manipulate them.
+And, when fake or manipulated reviews enter the marketplace, ethical sellers are harmed, customers are misled, and buyers are tricked into purchasing products they might not have otherwise.